Our research focus.

 This initiative contributes to ERUNI’s mission as a university committed to intellectual rigour, inclusivity, and global academic collaboration.
 By connecting research with education, ERUNI Research Talks supports the development of scholarly work with both academic and societal impact.

 ERUNI is the founding institution of several research-oriented hubs operating under the collective name European Research College (ERC).
-These hubs are currently active primarily in London and Amsterdam.
+These hubs are currently active primarily in London, Amsterdam and Rome.
 ERC’s mission is to foster independent, high-quality research across disciplines and to support emerging academic leadership.
-The ERC regularly launches competitive grant calls to support ambitious projects — including the currently open ERCL-GREAT 2025 call.
+The ERC regularly launches competitive grant calls to support ambitious projects — including the currently open ERCL-GREAT 2026 call and ERCA-GREAT call 2026.

 DANUBE journal.